Micro Scooters for Kids - How to Choose - Mini for ages 2 to 5 or Maxi for ages 5 to 12?

 2) For children ages 10 and 11, the Maxi may still be appropriate, as they could still get a couple years of use depending on their weight, height and foot size.
 The Maxi has a maximum weight limit of 110 lbs and the recommended maximum height is about 58 to 60 inches.
 The top shoe size would be about Size 7.

-3) For children approaching the weight limit or height recommendation for the Maxi, the next step could be the Kickboard Original, for adults up to 220 lbs or a 2-wheel scooter such as the Micro Classic, also for adults up to 220 lbs.
+3) For children approaching the weight limit or height recommendation for the Maxi, the next step could be a 2-wheel scooter such as the Micro Sprite or Micro Classic, both for adults up to 220 lbs.

 4) Note: Children between the ages of 6 and 12 typically grow about 2 1/2 inches per year and gain 5 to 7 lbs per year.